By What Right Do Governments Exist?

 God is Sovereign.
 But what that means is that God is accountable to no one, and all things in creation belong to Him.
 He has the right to do with His creation as He wants.
 But few ever ask the question, “What does God want?”
 Christians confuse His sovereignty with His Lordship.
 His sovereignty is the right to do what He wants, but his Lordship is His execution of those rights.
 We humans are made in His image.
 That means, we, too, are sovereigns (but, unlike God, we are accountable to Him).
 He gave us free will.
 We have the right to do what we want.
 If we wish to reject His salvation through Jesus Christ, God respects our sovereignty, and lets us choose eternal damnation.
 When He gave dominion of the Earth to Adam (Gen. 1:26), He granted mankind Lordship over the Earth.
 The Earth still belongs to God, but in His Sovereign right, He shared His Lordship with mankind.
 So the dominion of Adam over the Earth is Adam’s Lordship over the Earth.
 Adam as a sovereign, could also do what he wanted with that which was given him.
 Which is why Satan was able to become the “god of this world” (2 Cor.
 4:4), and is why God did not immediately take the Earth back from Satan in the Garden of Eden.
 He could not violate His own word, so it had to be bought back from Satan at the cross.

 What most Americans do not realize is that we stopped being a Constitutional Republic after the Civil War and became a fascist government in the 20th century.
 The Constitution was violated by the Civil War and greatly compromised by the post Civil War amendments.
-Fascism is when a government controls the economy and business by force.
+Fascism is when a corporations and government collude together to control the economy and business by force.
 The violence of the IRS and the abundant regulation of business by the government in the United States makes it subtlety fascist, just as socialism is subtlety communist.
 The American judicial system is now a blend of law and equity where statutes and regulations are now punishable by imprisonment.

 Criminal law and equity law are now merged together in the U.S.A.
 Consider a simple example.
-Today not wearing a seat belt is considered a criminal offense punishable by both fines and imprisonment.
+Today not wearing a seat belt is considered a criminal offence punishable by both fines and imprisonment.
 To be a crime, it has to be a violation of God’s law, not a statutory law.
 Has anyone killed another person because not wearing a seat belt was the cause?
 Of course not.
 Wearing a seat belt protects the life of the driver and passengers in the event of an accident.
 It is wise to wear seat belts, but can a government make it criminal law?
 No. It can be a statutory law where the people agree in its wisdom, but not criminal.
+Why then is it treated as a crime?
+Because the insurance corporations save money when people are not harmed in auto accidents, and with the seat belt law they are absolved from making payment if the seat belt is not worn.

 So, where does the right of government exist?
 From God?
 No, not from God, although God oversees all the nations since the Earth belongs to the Lord twice fold.
 First by right of creation, and second by right of redemption.
 As such He does take down governments and exalts righteous governments.
 But He gave the right of government to men.
 We create governments.
 Either we are responsible with the government we have created and see that it remains a righteous government that God will exalt (Prov.
 14:34), or we let our governments become corrupt and allow destruction to ensue (Prov.
 10:29).